claint76/inivation-docs/Software user guides/AEDAT_file_formats.md

 All Flatbuffers are size-prefixed, meaning the first four bytes represent a 32 bit little-endian integer encoding the size of the following, actual Flatbuffer data.

+All timestamps inside the data are 64 bit integers, representing [Unix time](https://en.wikipedia.org/wiki/Unix_time) in microseconds.

 ## Header

 - The version header line reads as follows: